IBM/OpenJCEPlus/README.md

 The following contribution guidelines should be followed:

+1. View this projects [LICENSE](LICENSE) file.
+Be sure terms and conditions are acceptable.

+1. View this projects [NOTICES.md](NOTICES.md) file.
+Be sure terms and conditions are acceptable.

 1. Java code should be styled according to the included [style.xml](style.xml) eclipse rules.

 1. C code should be styled using the clang-format tool using the included [.clang-format](.clang-format) rules.